anindya2906/Udacity-DRLND-Navigation/Report.md

 > **[Agent](./dqn/agent.py#L9)** This class implements the DQN Agent.
 It has the Local and Target networks.
 It implements the methods to train the networks and select action based on the current policy.

 > ### **Hyperparameters**
-> Below are the Hyperparameters used train the agent.
+> Below are the Hyperparameters used to train the agent.
 > * seed = 1
 > * buffer_size = 100000
 > * batch_size = 64